Home | Volume 49 | Article number 23

 Abstract

-Introduction: following the detection of vaccine derived polio virus in 2019 in Ethiopia, response activities have been conducted including strengthening disease surveillance activities.
+Introduction: following the detection of vaccine-derived poliovirus in 2019 in Ethiopia, response activities have been conducted including strengthening disease surveillance activities.

-Methods: trend analysis study design of acute flaccid paralysis and measles surveillance data for the years 2021 and 2022 for Southwest Ethiopia province was used.
+Methods: trend analysis study design of acute flaccid paralysis and measles surveillance data for the years 2021 and 2022 for Southwest Ethiopia Region was used.
 The non-polio acute flaccid paralysis (AFP) rate and stool adequacy rates were used to assess the AFP surveillance.
 Whereas the non-measles febrile rash rate was used to assess the measles surveillance.

 Results: a total of 68 AFP cases in 2022 and 49 in 2021 have been reported as of week 41 and investigated for polio analysis.
 All cases were discarded in 2022 and 1 cVDPV was detected in 2021.
 The stool adequacy rate for 2022 was 96%; whereas, 94% in 2021.
 The annualized non-polio AFP rate was 4.8/100,000 for 2022 and 3.8/100,000 for 2021, which the former is much higher though both met the minimum expected rate in outbreak areas of 3/100,000.
 A total of 155 suspected measles cases in 2022 and 38 in 2021 have been investigated for IGM analysis.
 In 2022, 9 and 1 in 2021 Igm positive for measles were identified.
 The non-measles febrile rash rate for 2022 was 4.6/100,000; whereas, 1.2/100,000 for 2021.